HBSTech/Kentico13CoreBaseline/README.md

 5. [XperienceCommunity.CSVImport.Admin](https://www.nuget.org/packages/XperienceCommunity.CSVImport.Admin/)
 6. [HBS.AutomaticGeneratedUserRoles.Kentico](https://www.nuget.org/packages/HBS.AutomaticGeneratedUserRoles.Kentico/) (may not be needed with new Authorization plugin already installed)

-Make sure you have Visual Studio 2022 or higher.
+Make sure you have Visual Studio 2022 or higher, recommended to install the extension "NPM Task Rnner" so you can run the npm install and npm dev/production from the Task Runner Explorer.

 ## Install Site Objects / Settings
 When starting fresh, please perform the following operations in your Kentico Xperience Admin instance: